-Sometimes, it is so easy to tell if a tree in our backyard needs to be removed, especially if it caused so much inconvenience.
-While trees, as we know them, are important members of our surroundings and keeping them as long as we want is an appreciable move.
-The time will come that we need to remove it from our lawn.
-Meaning, we need to let go of our beloved trees soon.
-But the question lies if we have the right to take down a tree when it is a part of our property.
+Sometimes, it is so easy to tell if a tree in our backyard has to be removed, especially if it is becoming an inconvenience.
+While trees are an important part of our surroundings, keeping them as long as we want may or may not be a good decision.
+The time will come that trees need to be cut down and eradicated from our lawn.
+We need to let go of our beloved trees soon.
+But the issue lies if we have the right to take down a tree even if it is within our property.

-Some points about tree felling and what constitutes our rights in getting rid of a tree in our backyard are good things to learn about.
+Some points about tree felling and what constitutes our rights in getting rid of a tree in our backyard are good things to know.
 Do not attempt to cut it down with your axe too soon.
-There are always implications in cutting down a tree whether your purpose is for the benefit of the majority.
+There are always implications in cutting down a tree whether your purpose is for the benefit of your place or your community.

 Conflicts in tree felling

-Removing a tree gives you various reasons, whether it is for personal benefit.
-Tree reservation is a benevolent move, but when you look at a different perspective, you will have second thoughts if keeping it is the right thing to do.
+Removing a tree gives you various reasons whether it is for personal benefit.
+Tree reservation is a benevolent move, but when you look at it from a different perspective, you can second guess if keeping it is the right thing to do.

-What do you think are your reasons for cutting down a tree?
-Are they valid?
+What do you think are the reasons for cutting down a tree?
+Are these valid?

-- Root growths are becoming a hazard to your home and nearby structures
+- When root growths are becoming a hazard to home and nearby structures

 - A decaying tree

-- Large tree trunks hang over the neighbour’s yard, thereby invading their privacy
+- When large tree trunks hang over the neighbour’s yard, thereby invading their privacy

-- Damaging other houses in case of heavy storms and wind
+- When a tree is damaging other houses in case of heavy storms and wind

-- Leaning tree towards your house that will serve as a detriment to your life and property
+- When a tree is leaning tree towards your house and pose as a detriment to your life and property

-A compromised tree is facing possible extinction, unless it continuous to bring benefits around us.
-A damaged tree brought by a calamity could still be salvaged by removing the fallen trunks and trimming it in a way it can’t be an obstacle on the road or path or as a potential cause of harm to other plants.
+A compromised tree is facing possible extinction unless it continues to bring benefits around us.
+A damaged tree brought by a calamity could still be salvaged by removing the fallen trunks and trimming it in a way it will not serve an obstacle on the road or path or as a cause of harm to other plants.

 The effects of removing a tree

-You may have a sound reason for cutting down a tree standing there in your garden.
-While trees offer significant benefits to wildlife and people, removing it might have negative impacts.
+You may have good reasons for cutting down a tree.
+While trees offer significant benefits to wildlife and people, removing it could have a negative impact.

 Do you know that trees are shelters for wildlife?
 Many species, such as birds and other reptiles, depend on trees for food, safety, and most importantly shelter.
 Have you thought where birds go during heavy rains?
 Though your roof could somehow be their temporary place of refuge, they depend entirely on trees, especially with lush greens.
 Additionally, the fruits of trees cater to the food of these living things, not just man.
 So if you have decided to cut down your tree, part of the wildlife that is depending on your garden will no longer have somewhere to go, resulting in loss of life.